apache/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/README.md

       -destkeystore keys/user1-ks.p12 -deststoretype pkcs12 -deststorepass password
 openssl pkcs12 -in keys/user1-ks.p12 -passin pass:password -out keys/user1-key.pem -passout pass:password
 openssl pkcs12 -in keys/user1-ks.p12 -passin pass:password -out keys/user1-cert.pem -nokeys

+echo
+echo "New keys written to ${WD}/keys" echo "Copy to NiFi Registry test keys dir by running: " echo "    cp -f \"$WD/keys/*\" /path/to/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/"
 ```

-You should now have a `/tmp/test-keys/keys` directory with all the necessary keys for testing with various tools.
+You should now have a `/tmp/test-keys-YYYYMMDD-HHMMSS/keys` directory with all the necessary keys for testing with various tools.

 You can verify the contents of a keystore using the following command:

-    keytool -list -v -keystore /tmp/test-keys/keys/registry-ks.jks -storepass password
+    keytool -list -v -keystore "$WD/keys/registry-ks.jks" -storepass password

-If you are satisfied with the results, you can copy the files from `/tmp/test-keys/keys` to this directory:
+If you are satisfied with the results, you can copy the files from `/tmp/test-keys-YYYYMMDD-HHMMSS/keys` to this directory:

-    cp -f /tmp/test-keys/keys/* /path/to/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/
+    cp -f "$WD/keys/*" /path/to/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/